Emgo-Dev/emgoLIB/docs/terminology.md

 **Imperative Programming**: In computer science, imperative programming is a programming paradigm that uses statements that change a program's state.
 In much the same way that the imperative mood in natural languages expresses commands, an imperative program consists of commands for the computer to perform.
 Imperative programming focuses on describing how a program operates.

+**Letter case-separated words**: A naming convention for which media capitalization indicates word boundaries.

+**Pascal Case**: A naming convention for which medial capitalization indicates boundaries between words in an identifier by the alternating capitalization of the first letter of each word.
+Following characters in a word are also all lowercased. e.g. "two words" = "TwoWords".
+Commonly used in Pascal, Java, C#, and Visual Basic.
+Treament of acronyms in identifiers (e.g. the "XML" and "HTTP" in XMLHttpRequest) varies.
+Some dictate that they be lowercased (e.g. XmlHttpRequest) to ease typing and readability, whereas others leave them uppercased.

 **Polyfill**
 >(RemySharp)[https://remysharp.com/2010/10/08/what-is-a-polyfill]
 A polyfill, or polyfiller, is a piece of code (or plugin) that provides the technology that you, the developer, expect the browser to provide natively.
 Flattening the API landscape if you wil

+**Prime Numbers**: A Prime Number can be divided evenly only by 1, or itself.
+It must be a whole number greater than 1.

+> 5 can only be divided evenly by 1 or 5, so it is a prime number.
+But 6 can be divided evenly by 1, 2, 3 and 6 so it is NOT a prime number (it is a composite number).

 **Recursion**: